5T33Z0/Thinkpad-T490-Hackintosh-OpenCore/README.md

 - Working 3D Globe in Maps (macOS 12+)

 ### Future Developments
-- Creating AppleALC Layout for Docking Station
+- [ ] Creating an AppleALC Layout-ID for audio output on Docking Station
-- Enabling HDMI/DP Ports on Docking Station
+- [ ] Adjusting Framebuffer Patch for HDMI/DP Ports on Docking Station

 ## Issues
 - Audio Jack creates an unpleasant buzz/noise during driver initialization.
 So it's best to connect Headphones to it *after* booting.